-Myriad approaches to permutation approaches in the multiple linear regression (MLR) model have been proposed in the literature.
+However, the SLR model is somewhat limited in the types of problems it can handle, and there has been a recent push to infuse the statistics curriculum with multivariate thinking (Carver et al. 2016).
+Multiple linear regression (MLR) provides a foundation for multivariate thinking that is both accessible to undergraduates and often taught in many introductory statistics classes and second courses in applied statistics (see, for example, a discussion of the undergraduate statistics curriculum in which teaching exchangeability is explicitly referenced in Kennedy-Shaffer (2024)).

+Unlike SLR, in the MLR model, what to permute is not immediately obvious within the inferential process.
+The ``permute'' step of a permutation test in the MLR model is not as obvious as in the SLR case, with the determination of how to permute depending on the underlying structure of the data, the specific hypotheses begin tested, and the assumption of exchangeability.

+The statistics literature includes myriad proposals for different permutation approaches in the MLR model.
 Manly (1997) and Winkler et al. (2014) summarize and synthesize a variety of MLR permutation methods.
-In N. Draper and Stoneman (1966), the treatment variable of interest is shuffled, while Manly (1986) shuffles the response variable itself.
-Permuting model residuals are considered in multiple papers.
-Freedman and Lane (1983) permute residuals from a null model, ter Braak (1992) permutes residuals from a full model, Kennedy (1995) permutes values from a model that residualizes both the response variable and the treatment variable, and Huh and Jhun (2001) permutes under conditions of a block structure experimental design.
+In N. Draper and Stoneman (1966), the treatment variable of interest is shuffled, while Manly (1986) shuffles the outcome variable itself.
+Multiple authors consider permuting model residuals: Freedman and Lane (1983) permute residuals from a null model, ter Braak (1992) permutes residuals from a full model, Kennedy (1995) permutes values from a model that residualizes both the outcome variable and the treatment variable, and Huh and Jhun (2001) permute under conditions of a block structure experimental design.